evaera/RoVer/README.md

 # To-do list and plans

-- Add a nickname command so that, if the admins choose, the users can modify their nickname and then have their roblox name in brackets behind it
 - Add more commands for admins for things like fixing name, banning per server by roblox account, and a !whois command
-- Redo the command logic so it's not a mess
-- Add support for discord role and channel mentions
 - More cowbell